Welcome

 Rudi Fortson has participated in many events on behalf of Queen Mary University of London including, at Renmin University, Beijing (2015; Bribery and Corruption), at Cape Town University (2016; transnational crime), and in Toronto (2017).
 He delivered the keynote address at the Fourth Queen Mary-Renmin Criminal Justice Conference (Transnational Crime, London, December 2016).
 He spoke to a paper entitled English law and Cybercrime” at the Renmin Conference (Beijing, 13th-14th October 2017).

 More recently, Fortson spoke at the “Conference on the EU Law in the Digital Age“, Uppsala, Sweden (Swedish Network for European Legal Studies, June 2022).
-He is a workgroup participant in respect of the FNR CORE research project “Criminal Proceedings and the Use of AI: Challenges for Common Criminal Procedure Principles and the Principles of the Rule of Law” (or “CRIM_AI”) organised by the Faculty of Law, Economics and Finance (FDEF), University of Luxembourg.
+He is a workgroup participant in respect of the FNR CORE research project “Criminal Proceedings and the Use of AI: Challenges for Common Criminal Procedure Principles and the Principles of the Rule of Law” (or “CRIM_AI”) organised by the Faculty of Law, Economics and Finance (FDEF), University of Luxembourg [Link].

 Rudi Fortson is a member of the Criminal Bar Association (England and Wales), the Proceeds of Crime Lawyers Association; the Financial Services Lawyers Association; the Forensic Science Society (Great Britain), the British Academy of Forensic Science; and Drug Science.